vin136/uncertainty-estimates/README.md

 - Is the additional complexity warranted ?
 Can we use simpler approaches ?
 - Generating images/samples is not needed for the task at hand.
 We can fit the generative model on a lower dimensional projection vectors.
 - Decoupling of objectives is typically a bad idea in deep learning.
 Can we frame a sigle network/objective to perform both novelty detection and classification ?
 Note that the paper is quite old.
+- Find some real-world data with `data-shift`,to ultimately bench mark your approach.
+Also think/quantify exactly what do you mean by `out-of-distribution` and `uncertainity`(epistemic vs aleatory uncertainty).
+Bayesian NN's seem to be a direct candidate here.

+**NOTES**

+`On Simpler Approaches`
+- Train an ensemble of models(can be done within a single model with multiple heads) and use the `std` as a threshold to decide for `novelty` and the `avg` as the class label.
+-